nathanreyes/v-calendar/docs/docs/datepicker/time-rules.md

 ## Auto Rules

-If accounting for date modes, date ranges and time accuracy is too much, pass `rules: 'auto'`, and `DatePicker` will make a "best guess" for what rules to apply.
+`VDatePicker` can make a "best guess" for what rules to apply based on the current date `mode` and `time-accuracy` props.

 For example, using `mode: 'date'` will zero-out hours, minutes, seconds and milliseconds.
 Otherwise, the `time-accuracy` prop will only zero-out components more accurate than the current setting.
 Finally, more adjustments could be made when using the `range` modifier.